 “You’re gonna run back to your base and tell your chief this land is mine now.
 If he knows what’s good for him, he’ll swear his fealty to me.”

-“W-who the hell do you think you are?”
-The Ugly coughs, snot dribbling from flaring nostrils.
+“W-who the hell do you think you are,” he coughs, snot dribbling from flaring nostrils.

 A grin blossoms on her little face.
 This is her favorite part.

 “What?
-It wasn’t obvious?
+Wasn’t it obvious?
 I’m Morrigan, the Phantom Queen.”